rreece/rreece.github.io/outline-of-philosophy/human-condition.md

 -   [Evangelicalism](https://en.wikipedia.org/wiki/Evangelicalism)

 >   The Abraham story cannot be definitively related to any specific time,
->   and it is widely agreed that the patriarchal age, along with the exodus
+>   and it is widely agreed that the patriarchal age, along with the Exodus
->   and the period of the judges, is a late literary construct that does not
+>   and the period of the Judges, is a late literary construct that does not
 >   relate to any period in actual history. [^McNutt1999]

 [^McNutt1999]: @McNutt_1999_Reconstructing_the_Society_of_Ancient_Israel\, p.
 41--42.